LOG BOOK: a sound diary

 Both aspects are present, because it’s exactly in the confrontation of the inside/outside, private/public, visible/invisible, prerecorded/found footage, music/text, that the idea of a log book, or a sound diary, will give its more interesting features.
 It’s not a private diary only, which would have only a personal or limited interest, neither a documentary about Berlin, or about a composer living in berlin in 2020.
 It’s the confrontation of these layers, switching quickly between the two, alternating or superimposing layers of presence.
 One general, recognizable as a Berlin landscape (public spaces, events, voices, typical sounds of the city), one private (my voice, the ones of my surrounding, personal musical inputs, and of course editing and mixing)

-musicalisation of conversations (montage and background and music counterpoint to found conversations)
+Musicalisation of conversations (montage and background and music counterpoint to found conversations)

 found songs (by bums, children, etc)

-short music pieces
+short instrumental pieces

 stories, commentaries, quotations of texts, flow of consciousness